 Offering a community garden improves access to fresh and organic vegetables, contributes to urban biodiversity, and fosters a healthier, happier, more balanced workplace.
 A portion of the garden harvest is used by the ALDO Group cafeteria and helps nourish all Montreal campus associates.

-Twice a year, a famers’ market is held at the Montreal campus where associates have the opportunity to engage with and support independent producers selling local and artisanal goods.
+Twice a year, a farmers’ market is held at the Montreal campus where associates have the opportunity to engage with and support independent producers selling local and artisanal goods.
 Associates can also sign up with a local farm to have organic fruits and vegetables delivered directly to the office year round.